Visual Communication with IA

 - Tag behavior documentation – We used this to explain how people navigate throughout the site by using tags.
 This allowed us to picture some of the page elements that could be used as cross-category navigation and/or featured content on certain pages.

 All things considered, the opportunity we had with this project to focus solely on information architecture was a unique one.
 Despite not using screen design, we still communicated our ideas with visual aids to help the client understand the flow of heavy data throughout the site.
-Because of the deep-in-the-trenches thought that came along with those deliverables, we firmly believe that this heavy up-front focus on research-based IA can only help in creating solid UI designs for this and future projects.
+Because of the deep-in-the-trenches thought that came along with those deliverables, we firmly believe that this heavy up-front focus on research-based IA can only help in creating solid UI design for this and future projects.